LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

   "Size": 12318367
 }
 ```
 The **Size** field in the response contains the size of file.
-After that, the download byte offset can be calculated for each connection by dividing the size of file by the number of connections.
-For example, if the above file is downloaded concurrently with four connections, the download size for each connection will be 3079591 bytes (12318367 / 4) and the download byte offets for four connections will be:
+Then, the download byte offset can be calculated for each connection by dividing the size of file by the number of connections.
+For example, if the above file is downloaded concurrently with four connections, the download size for each connection will be 3079591 bytes (12318367 / 4) and the download ranges for four connections will be:

 ```
 Connection 1: Range: Bytes=0-3079590